 Hubspot reported that 33% of people open emails based only on the subject line.
 Quite a vast proportion right?
 Therefore, if you are going to successfully reignite your relationship (however brief) with a past prospect, you must get the subject line right.

 Anything looking remotely spammy will not stand a good chance in an already crowded inbox.
 So, avoid capital letters, “FREE” and “YOU’VE Won.”
-Most people won’t even open this type of email through fear of unleashing some form of devastating virus.
+Most people won’t even open this type of email through fear of unleashing some form of a devastating virus.
 Therefore, keep your email subject lines specific, succinct and try to show value.
 Again, put yourself in the recipient’s shoes and think about what’s going to compel them to click.

 5. Be personal